1. Home

 • Loss of social credibility due to such factors as misconduct, compliance violations, and inadequate measures against money laundering/financing of terrorism

-• Ratio of women in managerial positions
+• Ratio of women in managerial positions:

 20%

-(17.5% as of April 2023)
+(18.4% as of April 2024)

 100%

-(100% in FY2023/3)
+(100% in FY2024/3)

-• Ratio of employees with disabilities
+• Rates of employee with disabilities:

-(2.72% as of June 2022)
+(2.94% as of June 2023)

 Goal 3: Good Health and Well-BeingGoal 4: Quality EducationGoal 5: Gender EqualityGoal 10: Reduced Inequalities